Robert A. Newman: Background

-Newman obtained his M.S. and Ph.D. degrees in pharmacology and toxicology from the University of Connecticut and then served in postdoctoral positions at the Medical School of the University of Georgia as well as the department of biochemistry at the University of Vermont.
+After earning his M.S. and Ph.D. in pharmacology and toxicology from the University of Connecticut, Newman worked as a postdoctoral fellow in the biochemistry department at the University of Vermont and the Medical School of the University of Georgia.
 He served as a faculty member at the University of Vermont Medical School for seven years and then spent a sabbatical year at Stanford University performing research on immune targeted therapy.
 In 1984 he was appointed as chief of the Section of Pharmacology and Experimental Therapeutics at the University of Texas M.D.
 Anderson Cancer, where he then spent 24 years at this institution in Houston, Texas.
 There he held the D. B. Lane Distinguished Professorship Chair.
 At MDACC he served as the founder and co-director of the Pharmaceutical Development Center and the institution's Analytical Center.

 In 1988, Newman began studies of the anticancer potential of extracts and components of Nerium oleander research that was initially begun by Turkish Doctor H. Ziya Ozel.